highfidelity/hifi-content/marketplaceItems/avatarCustomization101/README.md

     3. Developer > Scripting > Console...

 **Copy and paste this code in your console to wink!**
+This will only work if your avatar has blendshapes that are named appropriately.
+You're welcome to use Avi if not!
 ```
 MyAvatar.hasScriptedBlendshapes = true;
 MyAvatar.setBlendshape("EyeBlink_L", 1);